 Antibiotics have been an essential tool of modern medicine since the 1940s.
 They’ve cured countless bacterial infections and saved many lives.
-Unfortunately, many bacteria have evolved resistance to antibiotics.
-Other microbes like fungi have also evolved resistance to the drugs used to treat them.
+Unfortunately, many bacteria are evolving resistance to antibiotics.
+In addition, other microbes like fungi, viruses, and parasites are also evolving resistance to the drugs used to treat them.
 Researchers call this cumulative problem “antimicrobial resistance.”
-This growing threat results in more than 700,000 deaths per year globally.
-That number is expected to increase as this “silent pandemic” grows louder.
+This growing threat results in more than 1,000,000 deaths per year globally.
+That number is expected to increase as the impacts of this “silent pandemic” become ever more prevalent.

 This series aims to provide a finer point on the impacts of antimicrobial resistance.
 It highlights some of the antimicrobial resistant pathogens that the US Centers for Disease Control (CDC) considers “Urgent Threats.”
 These include: